juniorgasparotto/PocDatabase/readme.md

 # PocDatabase

-This project is useful as a database in the form of exclusive files for Presentations or projects that are in the process of creation and still has the class structure.
+This project is useful as a database in the form of files.
+It's exclusive to `POCs` or projects that are in the process of creation and still has the class structure.

 The main objective is to speed development, avoiding the waste of change your database tables every time a class is changed.